amanbasu/speech-emotion-recognition/README.md

 Adding dropout reduced the overfitting of the model and increased its overall accuracy.
 The model showed an unweighted accuracy across six emotions of 45% with the validation accuracy of 42%.

-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+Dropout of 0.2             |  No Dropout
+:-------------------------:|:-------------------------:
 ![](https://github.com/First-Of-His-Name/speech-emotion-recognition/blob/master/plot_dropout.png)  |  ![](https://github.com/First-Of-His-Name/speech-emotion-recognition/blob/master/plot_no_dropout.png)

-Fig 1.
-Model plot with dropout of 0.2

-Fig 2.
-Model plot without dropout

 ### Tensorflow model
 Tensorflow implementation of the model has been added.
 The repository contains two files, [speech_emotion_gpu](https://github.com/First-Of-His-Name/speech-emotion-recognition/blob/master/speech_emotion_gpu.py) to run the model on gpu and [speech_emotion_gpu_multi](https://github.com/First-Of-His-Name/speech-emotion-recognition/blob/master/speech_emotion_gpu_multi.py) which makes the file run parallelly on multiple gpus.